Application instructions

 Payment of funds

+Ekhagastiftelsen will split up the payment of the grant in several payments according to the time plan of the project.
 Information on how awarded funds are paid out can be found on the page Requesting funds.

 Evaluation of applications

-Prioritization criteria are:
+Evalutation criteria are:

 » The relevance of the project idea with respect to the aims of the foundation.